sachin4594/svaidya.github.io/_pages/research_page.md

 These are some key questions that inform my research:<br>
 - What novel phases of matter arise from the interplay of symmetry, geometry, and topology?<br>
-- How can we extend the principles of topological phases to photonic systems and leverage them for robust control over light?<br>
+- How can we extend topological phases to photonic systems and leverage them for robust control over light?<br>
 <br><br>

 <small>
 <b>References:</b>
 <br>
-[1] Observation of a charge-2 photonic Weyl point in the infrared, Physical Review Letters 125, 253902 (2020)
+[1] Quantized crystalline-electromagnetic responses in insulators, arXiv:2503.09970 (2025)
 <br>
-[2] Topological phases of photonic crystals under crystalline symmetries, Physical Review B 108, 085116 (2023)
+[2] Weyl points on non-orientable manifolds, Physical Review Letters 132, 266601 (2024)
 <br>
 [3] Polarization and weak topology in Chern insulators, Physical Review Letters 132, 116602 (2024)
 <br>
-[4] Weyl points on non-orientable manifolds, Physical Review Letters 132, 266601 (2024)
+[4] Observation of a charge-2 photonic Weyl point in the infrared, Physical Review Letters, 125, 253902 (2020)
 </small>
 </div>